 When (and if) you decide to further your mining career the next step is to move into a Mining Barge.
 To do so you need to have Mining at level IV, Science at level IV, Astrogeology at level III, Mining Frigate at level III and most annoyingly Industry at level V which takes a few days and does nothing for mining.
 After training these skills and getting enough ISK, you can buy the Mining Barge skill and train it to level I.

 What makes barges so effective at mining is their ability to use strip miners.
 Strip miners come in a tech 1 and tech 2 variety.
 You have the Strip Miner I module and then the Modulated Strip Miner II.
-The skill requirements for strip miners is only Mining IV which you should already have at this point.
-For the Modulated Strip Miner you need Mining V, which is something you should train anyway at this point.
+The skill requirements for strip miners are only Mining IV which you should already have at this point.
+For the Modulated Strip Miner, you need Mining V, which is something you should train anyway at this point.
 Now the goal here is to be able to use a modulated strip miner II with Tech 2 mining crystals as that will maximize your ore yield.
 To do so you need to get the ore specific Processing to level IV (for example Veldspar Processing IV).
-This is a skill intensive pursuit, but is rewarding as it gives you excellent refining skills on the way.
+This is a skill-intensive pursuit but it is rewarding as it gives you excellent refining skills along the way.
 To get any ore processing skill you first need to complete the following skills:

 Reprocessing Efficiency V

 When you have those skills you can start training the ore specific reprocessing skill.
 You need it at level III for the tech 1 crystals and at level IV for the tech 2 crystals.
 When ready, you can fit a Modulated Strip Miner II to your barge and place your crystals in the ammo slot.
 There are however two things you must keep in mind.
 First, a Modulated Strip Miner II without crystals is worse than a Strip Miner I and second, you need to mine the same ore as the type of crystal used, otherwise you will get a low yield.